 Sometimes ideas that seem to come out of nowhere, using simple, on hand ingredients, are the very best.
 And that’s exactly how this Dark Chocolate Drizzle Pear Ginger Pavlova came about.
 Since having egg whites left over, making a meringue is my go-to recipe.
 While adding in stem ginger for flavour and warmth, tinned pear halves, from the cupboard, as a topping seemed a no brainer!
 Finally, adding whipped cream, a dark chocolate drizzle and you have an elegant dessert that looks as sensational as it tastes.

 Using leftover egg whites to make Pavlova is a really great way to create something incredible.
 Since they whip up to a much greater volume when not fridge cold, I leave them out on the worktop the night before I need them.
 While it may seem strange to add white wine vinegar to meringue, it’s use results in a marshmallow, chewy inner.
-Creating a great texture contrast with the crisp outer shell.
+Resulting in a great texture contrast with the crisp outer shell.

 Baking low and slow, dries the outer Pavlova shell, whilst protecting that cloud like inner.
 While the chopped stem ginger provides hits of warmth in every mouthful.
 Cool, flavoured whipped cream is the perfect topping for any Pavlova.
 And soft, yielding pears, drizzled in deep, dark chocolate complete the flavour profile of this dessert.

 Glittering, sparkly and beautiful, this dessert is perfect to serve at the end of an elegant dinner party.
 Also, with Christmas, Thanksgiving and the holiday season coming up, not only do the flavours reflect the colder months of the year, it’s a simple dessert to pull together.
-Because, aside from the initial whipping of the meringue, you need do nothing while this beauty bakes away in the oven.
+And, aside from the initial whipping of the meringue, you need do nothing while this beauty bakes away in the oven.
 Since it’s really an assembly job, needing only a little whipping, a ping in the microwave.
 Resulting in an elegant dessert to share and wow your guests with.